l8smartlight/l8-sdk-android-V2.0/README.md

 **Note:**
 Now a javadoc is available in /doc.
 In this documentation all functions and new features of V2.0 are shown to you.

+**Note:**
+Thre is an easy way to create apps for your L8 without this SDk, you can use Exposed Api for more details:

 ## 1. Installation:

 1.Clone the projects.